 Vegetable Oil, Baking Powder, & Water

-A mixture of vegetable oil, baking powder, and water can be used in place of eggs, in cookie recipes in particular.
-This is a more convenient egg substitute because you most likely already have these common pantry ingredients at home.
+A mixture of vegetable oil, baking powder, and water can be used as a substitute for egg in cookies in particular, creating a more convenient egg substitute because you most likely already have these ingredients at home.

 This particular egg replacement will add moisture to batter or dough and keep it from becoming too dense & chewy without adding any flavor.
 It's also a great egg substitute if you need to replace multiple eggs in a recipe, as it won't make your baked good too greasy or greatly change its flavor profile.